barrucadu/memo.barrucadu.co.uk/memos/2018-budget.markdown

 tags: finance, hledger, howto
 date: 2017-12-16
 audience: Personal finance nerds.
-epistemic_status: Reflection on how I've done things for the past year, with planning for the future.
 notice: You may get something out of this if you're rethinking how you manage your finances.
 ---